A stay at Lygon Arms

 We were lucky to arrive in glorious weather, with clear blue skies and bright sunshine, and so I headed straight out to explore beautiful Broadway and to try to resist buying up most of the sprawling delicatessen across the road.
 However it wasn’t long before I was drawn back to The Lygon Arms for some serious relaxing and people-watching.

-The multitude of little rooms which form the inside of The Lygon Arms make it a perfect place for a morning coffee, afternoon tea or post-shopping drinks and there are many cosy corners to park yourself in and feel as if you have slipped back a few centuries.
+The multitude of little rooms which form the inside of the hotel make it a perfect place for a morning coffee, afternoon tea or post-shopping drinks and there are many cosy corners to park yourself in and feel as if you have slipped back a few centuries.

-With its contemporary decoration and buzzy vibe this felt more like a Soho House/Pig hotel type place, modern and fun (the tables had great little cabaret-style lamps which I loved) but even this had a traditional undertone, with a minstrels’ gallery and traditional wood paneling.
+The modern restaurant was a contrast to the historic panelling in the rest of the hotel, with contemporary decoration and buzzy vibe.
+It felt more like a Soho House/Pig hotel place, modern and fun (the tables had great little cabaret-style lamps which I loved) but even this had a traditional undertone, with a minstrels’ gallery and traditional wood paneling.

 The menu was large but clearly laid out; a good mix of light bites, starters, salads, mains, from the grill and desserts.
 My starter was one of the most delicious I’ve ever had and was practically a reason in itself to make a return trip: a twice-cooked cheese souffle which was absolute heaven.